esha-sha/esha-sha/README.md

 🌸 **Creative Technologist | Frontend Developer | Design-Led Explorer**

-I’m the one who’ll spend an extra hour making a button hover state feel like butter. 🧈 (Worth it?
+I’ll spend an extra hour making a button hover state feel like butter. 🧈 (Worth it?
 Always.)

 — I care about micro-interactions, accessibility, and how a product feels in the hands of a user, not just whether it functions.